denten-books/plain-text/0-intro.md

 The screen dims to match room ambiance as words fill the screen.
 One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage notable.
 My finger slides along the glass surface to turn the "page."
-The device emits a muffled rustle, to reinforce the pretense of manipulating paper.
+The device emits a muffled rustle to reinforce the pretense of manipulating paper.
 The image curls ever so slightly in a way that resembles a printed page as another "page" slides into view.
 My tiny library metaphor contains hundreds of such page metaphors.